shilad/cartograph/README.md

 cd proceduralMapGeneration/
 ```
 ### Mapnik
-We need our good friend Mapnik in order draw our tiles and maps.
+We need our good friend Mapnik in order draw our tiles and maps, and in order to get mapnik we need pip.
 ```
 wget https://bootstrap.pypa.io/get-pip.py
 sudo python2.7 get-pip.py